annaprofic/projects/README.md

 spotify_playlist/

-a simple script that takes liked videos from your account on Youtube, and generates a Spotify playlist based on these songs.
+a script that takes liked videos from your account on Youtube, and generates a Spotify playlist based on these songs.

 ## Table of Contents
 * [Technologies](#Technologies)